SufianHamdan/301-lab01/README.md

 # Getting Started with Create React App

+Number and name of feature: #1 Display images

+Estimate of time needed to complete: 5 hours

+Start time: 4:00

+Finish time: 9:00

+Actual time needed to complete: 3 hours

+---

-Number and name of feature: #1 Display a Modal
+Number and name of feature: #2 Display a Modal

+Estimate of time needed to complete: 5 hours

+Start time: 4:00

+Finish time: 9:00

+Actual time needed to complete: 3 hours

+---

+Number and name of feature: #3 Filter by Numbers of Horns

 Estimate of time needed to complete: 5 hours